xcart/xcart-docs/_pages/devs_en/basics/controller_class.md

 ## Understanding of Controller classes

-When X-Cart receives a request to one of its end-points – `cart.php` or `admin.ph`p – it starts looking for an appropriate Controller class based on **target** parameter in the request.
+When X-Cart receives a request to one of its end-points – `cart.php` or `admin.php` – it starts looking for an appropriate Controller class based on **target** parameter in the request.
 If target is not specified, it is assumed as **main**.

 When X-Cart identifies controller class name based on the target parameter passed, it **upperscases** the first letter of each word separated by underscores and then remove underscores.

 *   If **target=main**, then controller class name will be **Main**;
 *   If **target=featured_products**, then controller name will become **FeaturedProducts** and so on.

-If you make a request to `admin.php`, script X-Cart identifies a controller class name and after that looks for it in the `<X-Cart>/classes/XLite/Controller/Admin/` folder and then in the
+If you make a request to `admin.php`, script X-Cart identifies a controller class name and after that looks for it in the `classes/XLite/Controller/Admin/` folder and then in
-`<X-Cart>/classes/XLite/Module/<DEV-ID>/<MODULE-ID>/Controller/Admin/` folders of each module.
+`classes/XLite/Module/<DEV-ID>/<MODULE-ID>/Controller/Admin/` folder of each module.

-If you make a request to `cart.php`, X-Cart identifies a controller class name and then looks for it in the `<X-Cart>/classes/XLite/Controller/Customer/` folder and then in the
+If you make a request to `cart.php`, X-Cart identifies a controller class name and then looks for it in the `classes/XLite/Controller/Customer/` folder and then in
-`<X-Cart>/classes/XLite/Module/<DEV-ID>/<MODULE-ID>/Controller/Customer/` folders of each module as well.
+`classes/XLite/Module/<DEV-ID>/<MODULE-ID>/Controller/Customer/` folders of each module as well.

 When, controller class is found, X-Cart calls its `handleRequest()` method – see an implementation of the `processRequest()` method in the `\XLite` class ({% link "more about classnames in X-Cart" ref_FAgFbEx9 %}).